appunni-m/budgeauto/README.md

     *   A pop-up will show your Client ID and Client Secret.
 Click "DOWNLOAD JSON".
     *   **Rename the downloaded file to `budget_app_oauth.json` and place it in the root directory of the `budgeauto` project.**
     *   *Note:* The script requires the following permissions (scopes), which you will be asked to grant during the first run:
-        *   `https://www.googleapis.com/auth/gmail.readonly` (to read emails and download attachments)
+        *   `https://www.googleapis.com/auth/gmail.readonly` (To read emails and download attachments)
-        *   `https://www.googleapis.com/auth/spreadsheets` (to read and write to your Google Sheet)
+        *   `https://www.googleapis.com/auth/spreadsheets` (To read from and write to your Google Sheet)
+        *   `https://www.googleapis.com/auth/drive` (Often required for managing authentication tokens and potentially file operations)

 5.  **Google AI API Key:**
     *   Go to [Google AI Studio](https://aistudio.google.com/) or the Google Cloud Console (under "APIs & Services" > "Credentials", create an API Key).